Bosham

 Bosham (/ˈbɒzəm/) is a coastal village, ecclesiastical parish and civil parish in the Chichester District of West Sussex, within the historic county of Sussex, England, centred about 2 mi west of Chichester with its clustered developed part west of this.
-Its land forms a broad peninsula projecting into natural Chichester Harbour where Bosham has its own harbour and inlet on the western side.

 Geography

-The parish has an area of 3400 acre.
-In the 2011 census its 4,256 people lived in 1,833 households, of whom 2,063 were economically active.
+The parish has an area of 317379 ha.
+Its land forms a broad peninsula projecting into natural Chichester Harbour where Bosham has its own harbour and inlet on the western side.

-Governance
+Demography

-An electoral ward in the same name exists.
-This ward includes the civil parish of Chidham and Hambrook with a total population taken at the 2011 census of 4,256.
+In the 2021 national census its population was 2968, a reduction from 4256 a decade earlier.
+98% were ethnically white: 63.6% described themselves as Christian, while 34.7% self-identified as having "no religion".

 Neighbourhoods

 Broadbridge

 Broadbridge, sometimes known as New Bosham more developed round the A259 road and the Coastway railway line including Bosham railway station as with most stations in the county with direct services to London as well as the cities of Brighton and Portsmouth.
 The locality is increasingly referred to by its earlier name, Broadbridge.